Sample memo worth half a coffee? Snippets above intriguing?

 Fictional CGI planets in the most expensive Hollywood films are no match for your very own earth.
 Wait till you read what forest-wide networks are capable of!

 The inter’angle memo is published twice a month.
-It is far more than a newsletter or aggregator: every issue tries to present new angles for looking at the world, across a wide range of topics.
+It is far more than a newsletter or aggregator: every memo tries to present new angles for looking at the world, across a wide range of topics.

 It is aimed at anyone who is curious and wants to understand more and better.
 It can also serve students writing applications, journalists writing pitches, researchers writing proposals and writers – anyone who needs to come up with new things worth pursuing – in short, you!